 - constrains future work that might have gone in other directions, or

-- constitutes a manipulation of the therapist whereby we agree to play the therapy game, but thereby avoid meeting at a deeper level.
+- constitutes a manipulation of the therapy whereby we agree to play the therapy game, but thereby avoid meeting at a deeper level.

 Explicit contracts can lead to compliance rather than conviction.